 Such compensation may be appropriate on several potential bases.
 The fees may be awardable on the ground that they are actual, necessary costs and expenses of preserving the estate under § 503(b)(1)(A).
-Alternatively, it could be argued that an award is appropriate under § 330 on the ground that, as prior counsel to the debtor, the firm is a professional person employed under § 327.23 A third potential basis for the relief is that it could be argued that the effect of § 1189 is to leave a debtor that has been dispossessed under § 1185(a) with certain limited obligations of a trustee, such that the dispossessed debtor remains entitled to retain counsel under § 327(a) (who may thus be compensated under § 330) to carry out that role.24 Each of these potential bases is subject to counterarguments that are at least colorable.
+Alternatively, it could be argued that an award is appropriate under § 330 on the ground that, as prior counsel to the debtor, the firm is a professional person employed under § 327.26 A third potential basis for the relief is that it could be argued that the effect of § 1189 is to leave a debtor that has been dispossessed under § 1185(a) with certain limited obligations of a trustee, such that the dispossessed debtor remains entitled to retain counsel under § 327(a) (who may thus be compensated under § 330) to carry out that role.27 Each of these potential bases is subject to counterarguments that are at least colorable.
 This Order does not adjudicate or resolve any such issue.
 Rather, in the circumstances of this case, no party objects to awarding [the debtor's attorneys] compensation from the estate for actual, necessary work performed for the benefit of the estate after the Dispossession Date.
 The Court accordingly grants this relief on that basis.
 See In re Arsenal Intermediate Holdings, LLC, No. 23-10097, D.I.
 176 (Bankr.
 D. Del.
 March 27, 2023) (addressing the circumstances in which it may be appropriate, in an adversary system, for a court to grant relief on the ground that it is unopposed).

 A court may remove a debtor from possession or expand the trustee's powers sua sponte.
 In re Coeptis Equity Fund, LLC, 2002 WL 17581986 (B.A.P.
 9th Cir.
+2022) (unpublished), aff, d

-2022) (unpublished), aff,d professional employed under § 327, perhaps in light of the directive in § 348(e) that conversion terminates the service of the trustee (the debtor-in-possession) in the chapter 11 case.
+A second theory could be that fees are appropriate under § 330 because, as prior counsel to the debtor, the professional is a professional person employed under § 327.
+Lamie is potentially distinguishable because the case involved services after conversion to chapter 7.
+The Court did not address the contention that the attorney was a professional employed under § 327, perhaps in light of the directive in § 348(e) that conversion terminates the service of the trustee (the debtor-in-possession) in the chapter 11 case.

-A third approach arises from the fact that dispossession under $\S 1185(a)$ does not alter the debtor's exclusive right under $\S 1189(a)$ to file a plan.
-The argument is that, after dispossession, the debtor retains the limited obligation of a trustee to file a plan so that the dispossessed debtor can retain counsel under $\S 327(a)$ (entitled to compensation under $\S 330(a)$) for services necessary to perform that function.
-The difficulty with this position is that the duty of a trustee to file a plan under $\S 1106(a)(5)$ is not applicable in a subchapter V case.
-See $\S 1181(a)$.
-The argument thus depends on the proposition that the duty to file a plan is a trustee duty that $\S 1189$ vests in the debtor and that the debtor retains this trustee duty even after dispossession.
+A third approach arises from the fact that dispossession under \S 1185(a) does not alter the debtor's exclusive right under \S 1189(a) to file a plan.
+The argument is that, after dispossession, the debtor retains the limited obligation of a trustee to file a plan so that the dispossessed debtor can retain counsel under \S 327(a) (entitled to compensation under \S 330(a)) for services necessary to perform that function.
+The difficulty with this position is that the duty of a trustee to file a plan under \S 1106(a)(5) is not applicable in a subchapter V case.
+See \S 1181(a).
+The argument thus depends on the proposition that the duty to file a plan is a trustee duty that \S 1189 vests in the debtor and that the debtor retains this trustee duty even after dispossession.

-23 But see Lamie v.
+26 But see Lamie v.
 United States Trustee, 540 U.S. 526 (2004) (holding that counsel for chapter 11 debtor could not be compensated under § 330 following conversion of case to chapter 7, but not considering or addressing the contention that such counsel remained "a professional person employed under section 327," perhaps in light of the directive of § 348(e), which is inapplicable here).